 The level of use envisaged for temporary sales and temporary purchase transactions will be less than 30% of net assets for each.
+Criteria determining the choice of counterparties:

 A procedure for selecting the counterparties with which these transactions are carried out prevents the risk of conflict of interest when using these transactions.